Cunningham (crater)

 Cunningham is a young crater on the western floor of the Caloris Basin, on Mercury.
 It is surrounded by a bright ray system.

 The crater's name was adopted by the International Astronomical Union (IAU) in 2008, shortly after its discovery on the first flyby of MESSENGER.
 It is named for the American photographer Imogen Cunningham.

+A confirmed dark spot is present in Cunningham crater.
+This dark spot is associated with hollows.